-The goal of task T3.3 "Integrated Querying of Streaming Data and Data at Rest" is to implement a data framework that can provide a unified manner for accessing data that can be considered both streaming and data-at-rest at the same time, while being able to correlate data coming from those different types of data sources.
+The goal of task T3.3 "Integrated Querying of Streaming Data and Data at Rest" of the INFINITECH project is to implement a data framework that can provide a unified manner for accessing data that can be considered both streaming and data-at-rest at the same time, while being able to correlate data coming from those different types of data sources.
 This data framework aims to overcome the existing obstacles that are observed in current solutions.
 Even if currently available solutions state that they enable the provision of real-time business intelligence (BI), they often provide something near real-time due to the inherit limitations of the tools they rely on.
 The important challenge that the INFINITECH unified query framework aims to solve is to provide actual real-time BI that is crucial in a variety of use cases that the INFINITECH platform supports, such us real-time risk assessment, transaction fraud detection, money laundry, etc.

-The INFINITECH unified query processing framework will rely on one of the popular streaming processing tools, extending it with SQL operators that will enable the correlation of streaming data with data at-rest, removing the barriers for real-time processing.
-This will be achieved by reading data from the platform's data management layer and performing cost-demanding analytical operations in cost effective manner that can be used as a streaming operator, or by allowing the data ingestion of streaming data to the persistent storage, modifying its content while at the same time, ensuring transactional semantics.
-Towards this direction, this task will exploit the outcomes of other tasks related with the data management layer of INFINITECH, and more precisely, the ultra-scalable transactional management and the Hybrid Transactional and Analytical Processing (HTAP) provision, the declarative online data aggregations, and potentially the polyglot extensions of the platform.
-The outcome of those tasks will constitute the basic pillars that will be utilized by the operators implemented in the scope of this task, which will allow the unified query processing framework to provide real-time BI.
+The INFINITECH unified query processing framework relies on the Apache Flink, one of the popular streaming processing tools, extending it with SQL operators that enables the correlation of streaming data with data at-rest, removing the barriers for real-time processing.
+This correlation is achieved by reading data from the platform's data management layer and performing cost-demanding analytical operations in a cost-effective manner that can be used as a streaming operator, or by allowing the data ingestion of streaming data to the persistent storage, modifying its content while at the same time, ensuring transactional semantics.
+Towards this direction, this task has exploited the outcomes of other tasks related with the data management layer of INFINITECH, among those the ultra-scalable transactional management, its incremental analytics and the Hybrid Transactional and Analytical Processing (HTAP) provision, the declarative online data aggregations, and potentially the polyglot extensions of the platform.
+The outcomes of those tasks constitutes the basic pillars have been utilized by the operators implemented in the scope of this task, which can now allow the unified query processing framework to provide real-time BI.

 This deliverable describes the steps required for the INFINITECH unified query processing framework design and implementation.
 At the first phase of the project, an initial analysis of the state-of-the-art in the field of data streaming processing had been conducted in order to decide which of the proposed solutions would be better suited to be used as the core of the framework.
-Based on this decision, an initial design of the operators that will extend the proposed data streaming processing was made, that will drive the actual implementation during the second phase of the project.
-This was necessary as those operators rely on the outcome provided by other technical tasks of WP3 and WP5, leading the implementation to be initiated at the second phase of the project (M12-M20).
-In this second version, the design of the integrated solution of pilot#2 took place in order to benefit from the outcomes of the work that is being currently carried out under the scope of the task T3.3.
-In the last version of this deliverable that will be released in M27, we will report the final implementation of the operators that allows the combination of static and streaming data, taking advantage of the outcomes of the technical tasks of WP3 and WP5, along with the experimentation with the aforementioned pilot.
+Based on this decision, an initial design of the operators that now extends the proposed data streaming processing was made, which drove the actual implementation during the second phase of the project.
+This was necessary as those operators rely on the outcome provided by other technical tasks of WP3 and WP5, leading the implementation to be initiated at the second phase of the project (M12-M27).
+In the second version, the design of the integrated solution of pilot#2 took place in order to benefit from the outcomes of the work that was being currently carried out under the scope of the task T3.3.
+In this last version of this deliverable we document the final implementation of the operators provided by the INFINISTORE Flink Connector that allows the combination of static and streaming data, taking advantage of the outcomes of the technical tasks of WP3 and WP5, along with the experimentation with the aforementioned pilot.